-- Price risk the risk that the capital value of Investments may fluctuate due to changes in market prices, whether there changes are caused by factors specific to individual financial instruments or their issuers or are caused by factors affecting similar instruments traded in a market. - Interest rate risk the risk that movements in interest rates could affect returns and income. - Liquidity risk the risk that Council will not be able to pay its debts as and when they fall due.
+- · Price risk the risk that the capital value of Investments may fluctuate due to changes in market prices, whether affecting similar instruments traded in a market. - · Interest rate risk the risk that movements in interest rates could affect returns and income. - · Liquidity risk the risk that Council will not be able to pay its debts as and when they fall due.